12 Reasons Why Sex Ed Reform Cannot Wait

 20 states do not mandate sex ed at all.

-$2,000,000,000 in federal funding over the past two decades went toward abstinence-only education for adolescents, despite evidence that it does not reduce pregnancy rates or STI transmissions, according to 2017 Guttmacher Institute report.
+$2,000,000,000 in federal funding over the past two decades went toward abstinence-only education for adolescents, despite evidence that it does not reduce pregnancy rates or STI transmissions, according to a 2017 Guttmacher Institute report.

-4,000,000 U.S. students have completed the abstinence-centered” Choosing the Best program, which says the failure rate of condoms is 13% for a typical user.”
+4,000,000 U.S. students have completed the “abstinence-centered” Choosing the Best program, which says the failure rate of condoms is 13% for a “typical user.”

 2% is the actual failure rate of condoms if used correctly, according to World Health Organization.